matthiasgeihs/fhe_string/README.md

 ## State of this project

-This project has been developed as a submission to the [Zama Bounty Program](https://github.com/zama-ai/bounty-program), specifically for the Season 4 bounty ["Create a string library that works on encrypted data using TFHE-rs"](https://github.com/zama-ai/bounty-program/issues/80).

-The library is developed under the principle **"everything encrypted first"**.
+This library is developed under the principle **"everything encrypted first"**.
 This means that support for operations with encrypted inputs is prioritized over support for operations where parts of the input (e.g., the pattern) is not encrypted, or where the strings are encrypted in a way that leaks their length.

 ### Known limitations